| |

 Candles are always my go-to decorating item.

-Be sure to head over and check out Laura and Carrie’s 10 minute Christmas decorating idea.
-I absolutely love the Laura’s snow globe did and Carrie’s gift tags!
+For more 10 minute Christmas decorating ideas.
+I absolutely love Laura’s snow globe and Carrie’s gift tags!
+You can check them out below!

 Meet Jessica